ProDemos/pds/docs/Distribution.md

 https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#publishing-multiple-packages-to-the-same-repository

-To add a completely new package, create new targets in the makefile for `package-YOURPACKAGE` and `release-YOURPACKAGE`
+To add a completely new package to be created on every release, create new targets in the makefile for `package-YOURPACKAGE` and `release-YOURPACKAGE`

 ## Releasing manually